On Low-rank Trace Regression under General Sampling Distribution: Tail Bound for the Cross-validated Estimator

-Given these observations, we compare the estimation error of the following five different estimators: \begin{enumerate} \item \verb|Theory-1|, \verb|Theory-2|, and \verb|Theory-3| estimators solve the convex program \eqref{eq:convex-opt-version-1} for a given value of $\lambda=\lambda_0$ that is motivated by the theoretical results.
-Specifically, per Remark \ref{rem-lambda}, we need $\lambda_0\geq3\normOp{\bSigma}$ to hold with high probability, which means we select $\lambda_0$ so that $\lambda_0\geq3\normOp{\bSigma}$ holds with probability $0.9$.
-For each sample of size $n$, we find $\lambda_0$ by generating 1000 independent datasets of the same size and then, for the estimator \verb|Theory-3|, we choose the $100^{\operatorname{th}}$ biggest value of $3\normOp{\bSigma}$.
-We will see below that this estimator performs very poorly since the constant $3$ behind $\normOp{\bSigma}$ may be too conservative.
-Therefore, we also consider two other variants of this estimator where constant $3$ is replaced with $1$ and $2$ respectively and denote these estimators by \verb|Theory-1| and \verb|Theory-2| respectively.
-Overall, we highlight that these three estimators are not possible to use in practice since they need access to $\normOp{\bSigma}$.
+Given these observations, we compare the estimation error of the following five different estimators: \begin{enumerate} \item \verb|theory-1|, \verb|theory-2|, and \verb|theory-3| estimators solve the convex program \cref{eq:convex-opt-version-1} for a given value of $\lambda=\lambda_0$ that is motivated by the theoretical results.
+Specifically, by \cref{rem:lambda}, we need $\lambda_0\geq3\NormOp{\bSigma}$ to hold with high probability, which means that we select $\lambda_0$ so that $\lambda_0\geq3\NormOp{\bSigma}$ holds with probability $0.9$.
+For each sample of size $n$, we find $\lambda_0$ by generating 1000 independent data sets of the same size and then, for the \verb|theory-3| estimator, we choose the $100^{\operatorname{th}}$ biggest value of $3\NormOp{\bSigma}$.
+While the main theory-inspired estimator is \verb|theory-3|, as we will see below, it performs very poorly since the constant $3$ as multiplier of $\NormOp{\bSigma}$ may be too conservative.
+Therefore, we also consider two other variants of this estimator where constant $3$ is replaced with constants $1$ and $2$ and denote these estimators by \verb|theory-1| and \verb|theory-2|, respectively.
+Overall, we highlight that these three estimators cannot be used in practice since they need access to $\NormOp{\bSigma}$.